aliihsansepar/find_in_place_game/README.md

 # Found In-Place Game
 ```
 This is a number prediction game.
 The game will guide you in each guess.
+Improvements continue
 ```